tytydraco/yessleep/out/AI_keeps_tagging_my_dead_friend_in_my_photos.md

 There were two shiny scars slicing up my arms.

 I tore off my clothes.
-Thre were more.
+There were more.
 I counted every single one—but I already knew how many there would be.

 [Seventeen.](http://www.reddit.com/r/blairdaniels)